zhandao/i_am_i_can/README.md

 # Role - Permission
 People.have_role :coder           # role definition
-Role.have_permission :fly         # permission definition (this step can be skipped) Role.which(name: :coder).can :fly # permission assignment (by predicate) he.becomes_a :coder               # role assignment
-he.can? :fly                      # permission querying
+Role.have_permission :fly         # permission definition (this step can also be skipped) Role.which(name: :coder).can :fly # permission assignment (by predicate) he.becomes_a :coder               # role assignment he.can? :fly                      # permission querying